-Gross new business in 2020 amounted to \in 11.7 million, an increase of 127.6% compared to 2019.
-Both labels, Ditzo and Amersfoortse showed an increase in the number of insured persons in 2020.
-The increase is the result of growth in the basic insurance portfolio due to the introduction of the natura policies, which followed in more health supplementary products being purchased.
-Net growth amounted to \in 4.5 million.
+Gross new business in 2021 amounted to \leqslant 20.9 million, an increase of 78% compared to 2020.
+Both labels, Ditzo and a.s.r. showed an increase in the number of insured persons in 2021.
+The growth in the portfolio follows the growth in the basic insurance portfolio.
+Net growth amounted to \leqslant 14.6 million.